dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 Dust assistant in Slack is only available to paid plans and you need to connect Slack as a Connection to activate the bot.
 To get Dust in Slack, an admin needs to install it.
 Ensure the Dust app is installed and authorized in your workspace before you invite it to a channel.

-To synchronize Slack channels with Dust, the admin needs to invite the Dust app into the channels:
+To synchronize Slack channels with Dust:

-- on Slack, in the channel(s) of your choice, type /invite and then select "add apps to this channel."
-- then select Dust
+- Inside `Admin` > `Connections` > `Slack`;
+- Navigate to the Slack data source settings;
-- repeat on the channels you want
+- Select the Slack channels you want to synchronize with Dust;
+- The @Dust bot will automatically join the selected channels.

 THEN, in the Dust app, while signed in as an admin: